citizenfx/natives/CAM/SetCamNearDof.md

 void SET_CAM_NEAR_DOF(Cam cam, float nearDOF);
 ```

-Seems to specify when the camera should start being in focus.
-(Appears to be in standard distance units)
+Specifies when the camera should start being in focus.
+(In standard distance units)

 ## Parameters
 * **cam**: